Carotid endarterectomy; CAS surgery; Carotid artery stenosis - surgery; Endarterectomy - carotid artery

 You may have a drain in your neck that goes into your incision.
 It will drain fluid that builds up in the area.
 It will be removed within a day.

-After surgery, your provider may want you to stay in the hospital overnight so that nurses can watch you for any signs of bleeding, stroke, or poor blood flow to your brain.
+After surgery, your surgeon may want you to stay in the hospital overnight so that nurses can watch you for any signs of bleeding, stroke, or poor blood flow to your brain.
 You may be able to go home the same day if your operation is done early in the day and you are doing well.

 Follow instructions on how to take care of yourself at home.